FanisDeligiannis/8085_emulator/README.md

 	- Set the interrupt mask appropriately (**SIM**)
 	- For INTR, just define "***INTR_ROUTINE***" label and it'll be called upon INTR.
 Examples in "examples/"
 	- For all other interrupts, follow example bellow.
-	- By default, all interrupts, except RST0, just RET.
-Use JMP instead.
+	- By default, all interrupts, except RST0, are a single RET instruction.
+Overwrite it to JMP to your code instead.
 	- By default RST0 jumps to 0800H.

 ```asm